JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Output Current Sensor Calibration Test.md

    - Error: `"Insufficient data points for analysis"`
    - Handling: Return `False, "Insufficient data points collected.
 Need at least 2 setpoints, got {count}.
 Check CAN connection and signal configuration."`

-9. **No Valid Gain Error Calculations**
+9. **No Valid Gain Error Calculations (First Sweep)**
-   - Error: `"No valid gain error calculations"`
+   - Error: `"No valid gain error calculations in first sweep"`
-   - Handling: Return `False, "No valid gain error calculations.
+   - Handling: Return `False, "No valid gain error calculations in first sweep.
 Check data quality and ensure oscilloscope and CAN measurements are valid."`

+10. **Invalid Calculated Trim Value**
+    - Error: `"Calculated trim value out of range"`
+    - Handling: Return `False, "Calculated trim value ({calculated_trim_value}%) is out of valid range (0.0000-200.0000%).
+Check first sweep data quality."`

+11. **No CAN Data Collected (Second Sweep)**
+    - Error: `"No CAN data collected at setpoint {setpoint} in second sweep"`
+    - Handling: Return `False, "No CAN data collected at setpoint {setpoint}A in second sweep.
+Check CAN connection and signal configuration."`

+12. **Oscilloscope Data Acquisition Failure (Second Sweep)**
+    - Error: `"Failed to acquire oscilloscope data in second sweep"`
+    - Handling: Return `False, "Failed to acquire oscilloscope data at setpoint {setpoint}A in second sweep: {error}"`

+13. **Insufficient Data Points (Second Sweep)**
+    - Error: `"Insufficient data points for analysis in second sweep"`
+    - Handling: Return `False, "Insufficient data points collected in second sweep.
+Need at least 2 setpoints, got {count}.
+Check CAN connection and signal configuration."`

+14. **No Valid Gain Error Calculations (Second Sweep)**
+    - Error: `"No valid gain error calculations in second sweep"`
+    - Handling: Return `False, "No valid gain error calculations in second sweep.
+Check data quality and ensure oscilloscope and CAN measurements are valid."`

-10. **DBC Service Not Available**
+15. **DBC Service Not Available**
     - Error: `"DBC service not available"`
     - Handling: Return `False, "Output Current Calibration requires DBC file to be loaded"`